NirantK/nirantk.github.io/content/writing/pgvector-vs-qdrant.md

 ### Configuration

-We use the default for both Qdrant and pgvector:
+We use the default for Qdrant and better than default params for pgvector:

 ```
 Qdrant(quantization=False, m=16, ef_construct=128, grpc=True, hnsw_ef=None, rescore=True)